oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture14](images/ocipubrt.png)

-## Task 4: Creating a Loadbalancer in Terraform.
+## Task 4: Defining a Loadbalancer in Terraform.

 **1. Defining a Load Balancer**